 1. Poland is a large country: If you’re looking for an island that is small and quaint, then don’t bother.

-Poland is one of the largest European countries surrounded by an interesting mix of Germany, the Czech Republic, Slovakia, Lithuania, Belarus, the Ukraine and Russia, It’s in the middle of the continent and is rather more Central Europe than Eastern Europe.
+Poland is one of the largest European countries surrounded by an interesting mix of Germany, the Czech Republic, Russia, Slovakia, Belarus, the Ukraine and Lithuania.
+It’s in the middle of the continent and is rather more Central Europe than Eastern Europe.

 3. Poland is cheap: If you want the 5-star treatment at 5-star prices then go to Japan.
 I know that Berlin has modest prices but prices in Poland are even, dare I say it.
 Cheaper.